 Here’s how Social Security benefits are calculated:

-- Surviving spouse who has reached full retirement age: 100 percent of decedent’s benefit
+- Surviving spouse who has reached full retirement age: 100% of decedent’s benefit

-- Surviving spouse caring for a child under 16: 75 percent of decedent’s benefit
+- Surviving spouse caring for a child under 16: 75% of decedent’s benefit

-- Child under 18 (or 19 if still in elementary or secondary school) or disabled: 75 percent of decedent’s benefit
+- Child under 18 (or 19 if still in elementary or secondary school) or disabled: 75% of decedent’s benefit

 Percentages for a surviving divorced spouse would be the same as above.
-However, if both a surviving spouse and a surviving child are receiving benefits, there’s a limit to the total benefits paid — typically between 150 and 180 percent of what the decedent would have received.
-If the amount all parties are entitled to exceeds the limit, each person’s survivor benefit is reduced proportionately.
+However, if more than one family member receives benefits — a surviving spouse and child and/or parent, for example — benefits are typically limited to between 150% and 180% of what the decedent would have received.
+If the amount all parties are entitled to exceed the limit, each person’s survivor benefit is reduced proportionately.

-Income limits apply to how much each survivor can make without reducing their benefit amount.
-If you’re younger than full retirement age, your maximum Social Security benefit is reduced by $1 for every $2 you make in excess of $16,920.
-In the year you reach full retirement age, benefits are reduced by $1 for every $3 above an income limit of $44,880.
-Once you reach full retirement age, there’s no limit on how much you can earn and still receive benefits.
+Income limits apply to how much each survivor can earn without reducing their benefit.
+If you’re younger than full retirement age, your maximum Social Security benefit is reduced by $1 for every $2 you make in excess of $21,240.
+In the year you reach full retirement age, benefits are reduced by $1 for every $3 above an income limit of $56,520.
+Once you reach full retirement age, there’s no limit on how much you can earn and still receive your full benefit.